chekhovproject/carlsonrw.github.io/_pages/about.md

   - /about.html
 ---

 I'm a fourth year PhD student in psychology at Yale University, where I work primarily with [Molly Crockett](http://www.crockettlab.org/).
-Before grad school, I completed my BA at Simon Fraser University, just outside of Vancouver, BC, and then worked as a post-bac RA for two years at Stanford University with [Jamil Zaki](http://ssnl.stanford.edu/).
+Before grad school, I completed my BA at Simon Fraser University, just outside of Vancouver, BC, and worked as a post-bac RA for two years with [Jamil Zaki](http://ssnl.stanford.edu/) at Stanford University on projects exploring empathy and social influence.

-My research explores what motivates people to be kind to others, as well as how moral concerns shape peoples' inferences and memories.
+My current research explores what motivates people to be kind to others, as well as how moral concerns shape peoples' judgments and memories.
 I study these topics using theory and methods in social psychology, computer science, and cognitive neuroscience.